 Political system: The Federal Democracy Republic

-People/Religion: Nepal has more than 61 ethnics group and 92 spoken languages and declared as a secular country.
+People/Religion: Nepal had more than 61 ethnic groups and 92 spoken languages.
 But, there is a proportional mixture of Hinduism and Buddhism.
 We have still Islam and Christianity in the nation.

 Climate: There are four seasons, namely